List of General Hospital characters introduced in the 2000s: Storylines

 Molly is thrilled to become an aunt when Sam and Jason have a son named Danny Morgan.
 While babysitting Danny, she ends up meeting Rafe Kovich, Jr., a homeless teenager.
 He gets arrested when his mother, Alison Barrington, is murdered.
 When he escapes police custody, Molly agrees to hide him out in her room.
 Rafe is discovered, though, and turns himself in so Molly won't get in trouble.
 When Sam and Danny go missing, Molly helps Rafe and John McBain escape police lock-up to rescue them.
 She is arrested, but Alexis manages to get her released.
 Rafe is also proven innocent, and starts to develop a crush on Molly.
 Molly only sees him as a friend, and keeps dating T.J.
 When Taylor DuBois starts pursuing T.J., Molly is conflicted between T.J. and Rafe.
 She attends prom with Rafe, but afterwards, she decides to be with T.J., and the two reunite.
 Molly writes a book, Love in Maine, that is stolen by Connie Falconeri and published under her own name.
 Molly tries to sue Connie, though she has no proof.
 Connie eventually reveals Molly as the writer, giving Molly credit as the author.
 When Rafe purposely tries to sabotage Molly and T.J.'s relationship, Molly pushed him away.

 Ric comes back to town, and Molly starts building a relationship with him.
 However, their reunion was cut short when Ric was arrested for mob-related activities.
 Though Molly believed Ric was framed, Ric was killed while in police custody.
 Molly was heartbroken over losing her father.
 She believed Ric had been framed by Julian Jerome, Alexis' new boyfriend and a mobster, to make it look like Ric was Julian's boss.
 She became distant from both Alexis and Julian, as a result.
 Ric was revealed to be alive, as the police figured out that Ric had been framed and faked his death to catch the real culprit.
 Molly was reunited with her father, and tried to be more accepting of Julian and Alexis' relationship.

 Molly got into an accident with Rafe when she found he was using drugs, and tried to stop him from driving high.
 While they were in the car, Rafe admitted to causing the accident that ran Patrick Drake's family off the road, killing Patrick's son, Gabriel.
 Rafe told Molly someone told him to cause the accident, but before she could find out who, they crashed.
 Molly survived, but Rafe dies after being taken off life support.
 Molly mourned Rafe's death, but passed on Rafe's last words so that the police could find out who hired him.

+Trevor Lansing

-Trevor LansingTrevor Richard Lansing is a fictional character from the ABC soap opera, General Hospital.
+Trevor Richard Lansing is a fictional character from the ABC soap opera, General Hospital.
 The role was originated by veteran actor Stephen Macht in August 2007 on a recurring basis.
 Macht departed from the role in February 2009.